Dutch Oven Omelet

 1/4 cup diced bell pepper

 1/4 cup diced tomatos

 Cook your sausage in the Dutch oven breaking it apart into small pieces as it browns.
 Remove the sausage when completely cooked and pour out most of the fat leaving a little so the omelet won’t stick.
-Put the sausage back into the Dutch oven and set back on the briquettes and bring temp back up until sausage begins to sizzle again.
+Put the sausage back into the Dutch oven and set it back on the briquettes and bring the temp back up until the sausage begins to sizzle again.
 A good number of briquettes for cooking the omelet is 8 briquettes on the bottom and 11 on top.
-This is for a 10 inch Dutch oven.
+This is for a 10-inch Dutch oven.

 Serve this omelet with salsa and sour cream or just like it is.
 You can add any other ingredients you like.
 Jalapeños and mushrooms come to mind and I have even added cooked potatoes or hash browns.
 This adds a lot more substance to the omelet and I add a couple more eggs to compensate for this.
 I also like to sprinkle more cheese on top of the omelet.
-This not only satisfies the cheese lovers in your group but it also helps hold everything together when you cut it into pie shaped servings.
+This not only satisfies the cheese lovers.
+It also helps hold everything together when you cut it into pie-shaped servings.

-If you are the camp chef for your friends and family you should consider learning to cook with the Dutch oven.
-There are many recipes like this one and not only is it a quick and easy way of preparing large portions but it’s a fun way to cook as well.
-Happy cooking.
+If you’re the camp chef you should consider learning to cook with the Dutch oven.
+There are many recipes for the dutch oven.
+It’s a quick and easy way of preparing large portions and a fun way to cook.
+Enjoy The Harvest